WinRed

-Product details
+History

 WinRed is a for-profit fundraising platform built for the American Republican Party.
+The WinRed launch was the first time the GOP had a single website for all of its candidates.

 Republican leadership began discussing the possibility of building a competitor to ActBlue within days of the 2018 midterm results.
 Donald Trump, his son-in-law Jared Kushner, and Trump’s campaign manager at the time, Brad Parscale, were all personally involved in creating the platform.
-WinRed was called Patriot Pass in its initial announcements, with an expected release date of February 2019.
-The name was changed following Robert Kraft's complaints that the name resembled that of his football team, the New England Patriots.
+One of the goals of creating WinRed was to unify the party around a single platform to help shrink the G.O.P. fund-raising gap with ActBlue.